-In the UK you need a 110v transformer because the only corded power tools you can use on site are 110 volt (battery tools are all OK).
-110 volt is far less likely to cause a fatal shock than 240v.
+In the UK you need a 110v transformer powered tools because the only corded power tools you can use on site are 110 volt as well (battery tools are all OK).
+110 volt power is far less likely to cause a fatal shock than 240v if you have an accident or a cable is caught/cut/gets wet accidentally for any reason.
 I'm not sure the same rules apply to kitchen fitters though because most of the ones I meet use 240v tools!

 The transformer plugs straight into the 240v mains socket and reduces/steps the power down to 110v.
 There are a couple of factors that will affect which transformer is best for you.